ul-research-support/REDCap-vagrant/README.md

 1. Download the REDCap-vagrant-master ZIP file from GitHub and extract it on your computer

-2. Place your REDCap installation folder in your newly-downloaded REDCap-vagrant-master folder and change the Vagrantfile to match your REDCap folder version
+2. Place your REDCap installation folder in your newly-downloaded REDCap-vagrant-master folder

 3. Open your Terminal or Command Prompt, and change your directory to the project root

 4. Run either the startup.sh script or the startup.bat script with `sudo ./startup.sh`, or `startup.bat` respectively.

 #### Special note for Windows users: You will need to enter in your Windows username when prompted as well as the Hard Disk UUID of the virtual machine when prompted.
-The UUID will be shown to you, but you must make sure to enter in the Hard Disk UUID and not the Machine UUID.
+The UUID will be shown to you, but you must make sure to enter in the Hard Disk or Image UUID and not the Machine UUID.
+If you are stuck, enter in the Image UUID located directly above the prompt.

 Vagrant will download the base box and prompt you for a password to encrypt the hard drive.
 The default username is `redcap_user`.
 Vagrant will run the Puppet provisioner to install Apache2, MySQL, PHP, necessary extensions, as well as set up the REDCap database users and tables.